njosemaria02/Windows.FINAL_FBLA_Coding-Programming2020/README.md

 # FINAL_FBLA_Coding-Programming2020
 Submission for 2020 Future Business Leaders of America Coding and Programming State Event

+*Note: Please make sure your computer login is NOT on an organization network, such as Fulton County Schools.

 How to use program:
 1. Download above files to desktop.
 2. Rename downloaded folder "FBLACSA2019-2020".